wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve existing system configuration.md

 }
 ```

-##### View the configuration of a specific entry in the 'PeriodicEgressEndpoint' facet within the 'Storage' component
+#### View the configuration of a specific entry in the PeriodicEgressEndpoint facet within the Storage component

 ```bash
 edgecmd Configuration Storage PeriodicEgressEndpoints id=Endpoint_1